linuxha/modbug/README.md

 it's really Alpha code.
 I need to get this under a version control system so I can keep track of the changes.

+All functions are jumped to (uses a branch to a vector table and a jump to the function).
+So you need to jump back to CONTRL when the function has completed.
+Humbug uses jump to subroutines (jsr) to execute a function.
+Humbug would require a return from subroutine (rts) to complete.
+Otherwise the stack gets filled up.

 # History

+August 12, 2025

+Got a lot side tracked with my Mom's health and the addition of new toys.
+An Apple I (6502), 2 bare Apple I (one for 6502 & 0ne for a 6800).
+I won't explain the why just that it's a distraction.
+But more importantly I have a 6800 Gimix Ghost and a 6800 SWTPC.
+I will get back to Humbug and Modbug so I can add it to both machines.
+I'll need to work out the disk drivers (and maybe a Fujinet like board).
+Anyway, this isn't forgotten just moved aside until I can focus on it again.

 April 24, 2024 - 1.11.17